 Because of the widening gap between America and its army, the country goes to war with excessive readiness, and is too heartless about the damage it causes.
 Because of such a gap, we spend too much money on the army, and we spend it stupidly, which is why the well-being of our troops and their success in battle are threatened.
 We buy weapons that are less related to the combat realities and more with our never-ending belief that advanced technologies will ensure victory, as well as economic interests and political influence of military contractors.
 As a result, we get expensive and very unreliable white elephants, and a vital weapon, not distinguished by glamorous sheen, very often brings our military.

 We know that in technology the main advantage of our army.
-However, the story of the long wars of America after 11 September is the constant narrative of the temporary victories of our high-tech weapons, which simply melt before the older and harsh realities of homemade weapons, fanatical discontent and growing hostility towards the occupants from afar.
-Many of the most innovative and high-tech inventions for the needs of the Pentagon have become costly and bright failures, including (we'll talk more about this) the main aviation project of recent years, the F-35.
-If America had a close relationship with the military, such issues of strategy and military practice would be familiar to us in much the same way as, for example, the standards of secondary education.
+However, the history of the long wars of America after September 11 is a constant narrative of the temporary victories of our high-tech weapons, which simply melt away before the older and harsher realities of improvised weapons, fanatical discontent and growing hostility towards invaders coming from afar.
+Many of the most innovative and high-tech inventions for the needs of the Pentagon have become costly and vivid failures, including (we will talk more about this) main aviation last years project F-35.
+If America had a close relationship with the military, such questions of strategy and military practice would be familiar to us in much the same way as, for example, secondary education standards.

 Those revolutionary breakthroughs in technology that are being implemented on the battlefield may eventually hang around the neck of the army as a strategic burden.
 For example, when the United States was practically a monopolist in the field of combat UAVs, they killed individuals or small groups, and as a result whole countries turned against them.
 When a monopoly ends (and it ends inevitably), the openness of the United States leads to the fact that the country becomes vulnerable to defeat cheap and numerous weapons systems that are used by the rest.